sendgrid/sendgrid-go/CODE_OF_CONDUCT.md

 This Code is not exhaustive or complete.
 It is not a rulebook; it serves to distill our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter.
 When in doubt, try to abide by [Twilio SendGrid’s cultural values](https://sendgrid.com/blog/employee-engagement-the-4h-way) defined by our “4H’s”: Happy, Hungry, Humble and Honest.

 ### Enforcement
-Most members of the Twilio SendGrid community always comply with this Code, not because of the existence of this Code, but because they have long experience participating in open source communities where the conduct described above is normal and expected.
+Most members of the Twilio SendGrid community always comply with this Code, not because of the existence of this Code, but because they have long experience participating in open-source communities where the conduct described above is normal and expected.
 However, failure to observe this Code may be grounds for suspension, reporting the user for abuse or changing permissions for outside contributors.

 ## If you have concerns about someone’s conduct
 **Initiate Direct Contact** - It is always appropriate to email a community member (if contact information is available), mention that you think their behavior was out of line, and (if necessary) point them to this Code.